ietf-wg-acme/acme/draft-ietf-acme-acme.md

 registration in a Location header field.
 This allows a client that has an account key but not the corresponding registration URI to recover the registration URI.

+The server MAY require a value to be present for the "external_secret" field.
+This can be used to authenticate a new ACME account as belonging to the same entity as an already existing account in a non-ACME system.
+Both clients and servers should consider this an authenticator and should treat it carefully.
+For instance, clients should avoid logging it in unprotected files.
+Note that servers that rely on this field are exposed to passive attackers on the ACME channel (see Threat Model, below), and should not use third parties to terminate HTTPS connections for them.

 If the server wishes to present the client with terms under which the ACME service is to be used, it MUST indicate the URI where such terms can be accessed